Is Professional Face Painting Safe for Kids? (Vancouver Parent Guide)

 • Compliance with regulatory standards

+Higher-quality paints sit comfortably on the skin, remove easily, reduce the risk of irritation, and deliver vibrant colour without heavy layering.
 Cheap paint may save money upfront — but can cost more in discomfort, staining, or skin reactions.

 Is Professional Face Painting Safe for Schools & Corporate Events?